uiowa/uiowa/README.md

 ```

 ### Common Tasks
 Multisites will not be able to bootstrap without a `local.settings.php` file.
 The `blt:init:settings` (or `bis` for short) command will generate local settings files _only_ for the multisite defined in BLT configuration.
 By default, this is all multisites but be aware that the `local.blt.yml` change documented above will override that.
+You can temporarily remove that override if you need to generate settings files for all multisites.

 The `blt frontend` command will install and compile frontend assets.